SecWhW/WPA_KRACKs/README.md

 ## Attack & Defense Validation

-The `Validation` directory contains our patched wpa_supplicant, which implements the randomization-based defense of Algorithm.
+The `validation` directory contains our patched wpa_supplicant, which implements the randomization-based defense of Algorithm.
 It contains the test results of our new attack in a typical environment: The new attack we discovered has been successfully verified, and the security measures we provided can defend against this attack.